Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 <div class="quote">For any sufficiently strong axiomatic theory $T$, there is a sentence $\sigma$ which is independent of $T$.</div>

 Congratulations - you now know everything you need to understand the statement of the incompleteness theorem.
-If that was your goal, you can walk away now a happy man.
+If that was your goal, you can walk away a happy man.
 However, I suspect you're also curious about the consequences of the incompleteness theorem, which I'll discuss below.

 # Consequences of the Incompleteness Theorem